Seamus-Hughes/Seamus-Hughes.github.io/_posts/2025-01-08-lifestream-words-2025-January.md

 > "I don't think it's the right time to make New Year's resolutions when I can't even figure out what day of the week it is."[^Nice combo.
 Nobody remembers what day of the week it is around Christmas.
 Resolutions are all well and good, but post-Christmas, when there's so much leftover food and alcoholic drinks sloshing around, it's cold, wet, and mostly dark outside.
 January is always a bit of a downer.
 This is not the time for resolutions.] \
 > — Myself

+[^1]: A head story is a made-up story told on the spot.
+But it’s more fun than that.
+They are free-flowing and have little respect for plot or narrative structure.
+If it’s fun, just throw it in, let it be a free-flowing stream of creativity